apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

 A JWT is just a payload of JSON, with claims about something or someone.
 The claims state the identity of the someone/something, the identity of the token issuer, the time the token was issued, the time the token expires, and maybe some other information about the person or token holder.
-A typical JWT looks like this:
+A typical signed JWT looks like this:

 ```
 eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9.